dragonfire535/xiao/README.md

 * **tic-tac-toe**: Play a game of tic-tac-toe with another user.
 * **typing-test**: See how fast you can type a sentence in a given time limit.
 * **whos-that-pokemon**: Guess who that Pokémon is.
-* **wizard-convention**: Who is the Dragon?
-Who is the healer?
-Who is the mind reader?
-Will the Dragon eat them all?

 ### Voice Channel: